sybrew/The-SEO-Framework-Extension-Manager/extensions/free/amp/trunk/readme.md

 Because AMP pages don't act like regular WordPress pages, many plugins, including The SEO Framework, don't work there by default.

-This extension takes important SEO data from The SEO Framework, and outputs them on AMP pages.
+This extension takes important SEO data from The SEO Framework and outputs them on AMP pages.

 ### The Articles extension